-These vanilla cupcakes are a lifesaver when you need a quick treat for a school event or a last-minute family dinner.
+These easy vanilla cupcakes are a lifesaver when you need a quick treat for a school event or a last-minute family dinner.
 You can have them ready in half an hour using things you already have in the pantry.
-They have come in handy for last minute school treats.

 Why This Is a Great Vanilla Cupcake Recipe